replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 ---

-There are many more preflight checks we could define for the Harbor registry, but let's stop here and shift to how we can deliver these checks as part of the application.
+There are many more preflight checks we could define for the Slackernews registry, but let's stop here and shift to how we can deliver these checks as part of the application.
 To do this, we're going to incorporate them into our Helm chart and release a new version using the Replicated Platform.